DN4010 - Introduction to Performance Design (2019/20)

 |Total study hours||300|

-This year-long first year module will introduce and develop your understanding of design principles and approaches in production for performance design.
+This year-long first year module will introduce and develop students’ understanding of design principles and approaches to production for performance design.

-The module asks and enables you to investigate, analyse and explore the context of performance design and practice.
-Through exercises, projects and workshop scenarios you will examine and consider the process of production design, the different disciplines within performance design and all the various roles of the production designer.
-Through visits and lectures you will investigate the requirements and focus of both live and recorded production.
+The module asks and enables students to investigate, analyse and explore the context of performance design and practice.
+Through exercises, projects and workshop scenarios students will examine and consider the process of production design, the different disciplines within performance design and all the various roles of the production designer.
+Through visits and lectures they will investigate the requirements and focus of both live and recorded production.

-By the end of the module you will have developed an understanding of the role of the production designer in a range of contexts and of your own design process and how it might progress.
+By the end of the module students will have developed an understanding of the role of the production designer in a range of contexts and of their own design process and how it might progress.
 The module allows them to develop strategies for idea generation, problem solving and concept testing whilst offering points to reflect and test for innovation.
 The module, through briefs and exercises, will use a variety of texts to investigate both theatre and film contexts, production methodology and how the narrative relates to the audience.

 Within the module there will be a number of practical explorations in session time and a series of short design projects.
 Students will work predominantly individually but also as part of small groups to develop and present their design proposals.
-This will include a short introductory project and two larger design projects.
+LO2,LO3

 Aspects of design - through a series of practical tasks students will explore approaches to aspects of performance design including character drawing, storyboarding, and working in scale.
 Students will also be introduced to the work of major practitioners both historical and contemporary.